andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ### Planning phase

-Once setup, Terraform has two main phases: `plan` and `apply` - fairly self-explanatory.
+Once setup, Terraform has two steps: `plan` and `apply` - fairly self-explanatory.
 Let's run `plan` to see what changes Terraform would want to make to our current infrastructure:

 ```bash
 terraform plan